mojlighetsministeriet/identity-provider/README.md

 ### DATABASE

 The database connection string, the service uses the package GORM and to see details about the connection string format (depending on database type) see http://jinzhu.me/gorm/database.html.

+## License

+All the code in this project goes under the license GPLv3 (https://www.gnu.org/licenses/gpl-3.0.en.html).